Political situation Intended reforms only possible with international support

 Corruption, mismanagement, a select few profiting from the country’s natural resources while the majority of the population lived in poverty, widespread unemployment and a lack of prospects for young people, poor-quality education and healthcare systems and an unfair distribution of land were all factors that contributed to the Revolutionary United Front (RUF) launching an armed rebellion against the government of Sierra Leone in 1991.
 Political and social motives soon took a back seat, however, and the RUF began fighting primarily to retain power and – with the backing of neighbouring Liberia – to gain more influence over the illegal trade in rough diamonds.
 The civil war was shockingly brutal, with massive human rights violations.

 The rebels signed a peace agreement with the government in July 1999, but this was not immediately adhered to.
 An official end to the civil war was declared in January 2002.
 An extensive UN peacekeeping mission (UNAMSIL) helped the government to disarm fighters and reintegrate them into society.
 A Truth and Reconciliation Commission was established to investigate and address the crimes committed.
-Its final report contained numerous suggestions for reforms to help combat the causes of the conflict, which have thus far been only partially implemented.
+Its final report (External link) contained numerous suggestions for reforms to help combat the causes of the conflict.
+They have been only partially implemented thus far.

-The UN and the government of Sierra Leone created the Special Court for Sierra Leone (SCSL) to prosecute the main perpetrators.
+The main perpetrators were also prosecuted through the Special Court for Sierra Leone (External link) (SCSL).
 The court gave nine defendants prison sentences of between 15 and 52 years.
-These included the former president of Liberia, Charles Taylor, who was found guilty of war crimes and crimes against humanity and sentenced to 50 years in prison.
+Among those prosecuted was the former President of Liberia, Charles Taylor, who was found guilty of war crimes and crimes against humanity and sentenced to 50 years in prison.

-The SCSL was the first international tribunal to issue sentences for the deployment of child soldiers, and to recognise forced marriage as a crime against humanity and rape as a war crime.
+The SCSL is the first international tribunal to issue sentences for the deployment of child soldiers, and to recognise forced marriage as a crime against humanity and rape as a war crime.